angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 To see how it works, let’s take a look at a complete example.
 Our component has a list of books in the `books` signal.
-Then we’re using a Linked Signal to keep track of the *first book* in the list, created by the `linkedSignal()` factory function.
+Then we’re using a Linked Signal to keep track of the *first book* in the list.
 We decided to use the full notation with an options object.
 The separate computation makes it more readable, compared to a one-line function that combines source and computation.

-Whenever the list of books changes (`changeBookList()` method), the `firstBook` signal will automatically recalculate its value to the first book in the updated list.
+Whenever the list of books changes (e.g. through the `changeBookList()` method), the `firstBook` signal will automatically recalculate its value to the first book in the updated list.
 Up to here, all of this could have been achieved with a Computed Signal.
 However, the Linked Signal makes it possible to manually override the value in the `overrideFirstBook()` method.